-Net foreign exchange gains (losses) primarily includes gains or losses on cash held in U.S. dollars.
+Net foreign exchange gains (losses) primarily includes gains or losses on cash held in U.S. dollars and on advances paid to suppliers.

 Finance Income

 Finance income relates to interest earned on our cash, cash equivalents and short-term deposits.